Platform Why Atrean Pricing Request Private Demo

 Target: RIAs · Broker-Dealers · Advisory Firms

-Orion is a comprehensive advisor technology ecosystem — portfolio management, financial planning, trading, and CRM tools bundled for wealth management firms.
-It is an advisor platform, not a family office platform.
-The evaluation often happens by association with an advisor relationship rather than direct selection.
+Orion is a comprehensive advisor technology ecosystem, with portfolio management, financial planning, trading, and CRM tools bundled for wealth management firms.
+It is an advisor platform rather than a family office platform.
+The evaluation often comes up through an advisor relationship rather than direct selection.

 Verdict for $100M–$1B FO